 While the growth of the dedicated compliance team is undoubtedly a necessity in any larger organisation, it’s clear that the weight of compliance is felt more strongly in some business departments than in others.
 Particularly those customer-facing departments, like the contact centre.

-The challenge, that will come as no surprise to any contact centre professional, is in managing, monitoring and proving compliance in a dynamic environment where customer interactions are happening in real time with multiple agents, across multiple channels and often multiple platforms.
+The challenge, which will come as no surprise to any contact centre professional, is in managing, monitoring and proving compliance in a dynamic environment where customer interactions are happening in real-time with multiple agents, across multiple channels and often multiple platforms.

 The data challenge

 At the best of times, getting meaningful data from across your disparate customer communications channels can be a challenge – it can be frustrating enough when attempting to mine that data for internal training and analysis, but in these instances, where there are no huge external pressures, companies have made do.
 Making do though, is no longer an option: The risk of non-compliance, in financial terms, as well as in terms of customer experience and brand damage can be huge.

 Perhaps the biggest headache caused by increased regulation is the requirement so much of it has on legacy data: Ensuring new customer interactions are compliant is one thing – and can usually be addressed relatively easily with changes to training, call scripts and active monitoring, but ensuring historic recordings fall into line with modern regulation is another thing: Finding that data, understanding the format it’s been recorded in, and then examining the kinds of data held all pose significant challenges and are often beyond the skill of in-house IT and contact centre ops staff.

 So, what to do?